amzn/style-dictionary/docs/using_reference_utils.md

 ```

 > Note that the above example does not support DTCG syntax, but this could be quite easily added,
-> since you can query `sd.options.usesDtcg` or inside a formatter functions `dictionary.options.usesDtcg`
+> since you can query `sd.usesDtcg` or inside a formatter functions `dictionary.options.usesDtcg`

 ### typeDtcgDelegate